OWASP/www-board-candidates/sudhakar_muthumani_2022.md

 ```

 In order to be less dependent on offline conference revenue, we need to find another way to generate revenue.
-It would be beneficial if we focused more on corporate memberships and had our own merchandise.
+It would be beneficial if we focused more on corporate memberships and had our own merchandise improved/marketed.
 As a way to welcome low-level startups to OWASP, we should give them some kind of acknowledgment or small goodies.

 ```